xcp-ng/xcp-ng-org/docs/guides.md

 unused devices: <none>
 ```

-Here we can see that the new RAID 5 array is in place as array md0, is using drives sdc, sdd, and sde and is healthy.
+Here we can see that the new RAID 5 array is in place as array `md0`, is using drives `sdc`, `sdd`, and `sde` and is healthy.
 As expected for a 3 drive RAID 5 array, it is providing about twice as much available space as a single drive.

 ### Building the Storage Repository